-GIG CYMRU NHS WALES Bae Abertawe Swansea Bay Universit Health Board
+CYMRU CYMRU NHS WALES Bae Abertawe Swansea Bay Universit Health Board

 Full Name: (Please Print)

 Contact Address:

 Tel No:

 Position Held in Health Board

-In accordance with the Code of Conduct and Accountability, Standing Orders and Standing Financial Instructions.
-I below my relevant interests and those of my family for inclusion in the Register of Members' Intere If in doubt, declare!
-Proceed to Section h) after noting section f) if you have nothing to declare. er of Members' Interests.
+below my relevant interest In accordance with the Code of Conduct and Accountability, Standing Orders and Standing Financial Instructions.
+I list below my relevant interests and those of my family for inclusion in the Register of Members' Interests.
+If in doubt, declare!
+Proceed to Section h) after noting section f) if you have nothing to declare.

 Declaration Nature of Relationship Period of Involve ment Financial Transactions or Benefits in Kind

-a) Personal:
+a) DIRECTORSHIPS Personal:

-DIRECTORSHIPS

 Public or private

+appointments, employment

-appointments, employment or consultancies.
+or consultancies.
 Company directorships in private or limited companies Spouse/Partner or other Relationship Specific to a Contract or Series of Contracts

 Mitigating Actions (Please tell us what you are doing to avoid a conflict of interest)